-Prof. Gomes coordinated the Design Center for Global Needs and the Shapira Design Archive Project in the DAI Department.
-This non-profit international research and development center is dedicated to promoting responsive design solutions to local, regional and global issues such as: inclusive/universal design, health care, the aging, community development, social innovation and sustainability of the built environment.
+Prof. Gomes coordinated the Design Center for Global Needs, which has transitioned to the Shapira Design Archive Project in the School of Design.
+This non-profit international research and development center is dedicated to promoting responsive design thinking methods and solutions to local, regional, and global issues such as inclusive/universal design; aging, design across the lifespan; health care delivery; community development, social innovation, and sustainability of the built environment.

 Prof. Gomes was awarded the 2020 Faculty Award for Excellence in Service Learning, from the Institute for Civic and Community Engagement, SFSU; and the IDSA 2020 Education Award presented in recognition of significant, distinguished, and long-term contributions of faculty to the field of industrial design academia.
 Most recently, he was selected as a 2022 iF Design Award Juror.
 The iF DESIGN AWARD is one of the world’s most prestigious design awards.
 Organized in Germany since 1953.

 Prof. Gomes is on the Board of Directors of the Institute for Human-Centered Design in Boston.
 He is also a member of the Industrial Designers Society of America; and a Trustee of the Beta Beta Chapter, Epsilon Pi Tau International Honor Society for Technology in the School of Design, SFSU.